 - Eating disorders

 Anxiety disorders are characterized by long-lasting spouts of anxiety, which generally get worse over time.
-Generally, anxiety disorders interfere with the patient’s ability to live their day to day life.
-Common anxiety disorders are a generalized anxiety disorder, panic disorder, and social anxiety disorder (social phobia).
+Generally, anxiety disorders interfere with the patient’s ability to live their day-to-day life.
+Common anxiety disorders are generalized anxiety disorder, panic disorder, and social anxiety disorder (social phobia).

 Personality disorders are characterized by sporadic but long-lasting patterns of thought and behavior that interfere with the patient’s ability to function properly.
 Common personality disorders are borderline personality disorder, multiple personality disorder, narcissistic personality disorder, obsessive-compulsive personality disorder, and schizoid personality disorder.